Landing pages can serve different purposes – and they are all crucial to streamlining your sales funnels and generating revenue for your business.

 1. Use your customer’s language

-You want to get your message across using the words that your potential customers use.
+You want to get your message across using your potential customers’ words.
 Don’t get lost in professional jargon because you try to demonstrate authority.
 Use everyday language that resonates with your target audience.

 2. Craft a compelling headline